What is a calcaneus fracture?

-A Fracture to the Calcaneus (heel bone) can be difficult to treat.
+A calcaneus fracture (heel bone) can be difficult to treat.
 These injuries are often serious and happen because of high-energy injuries like falling or a motor vehicle accident.
-The reason of Fracture of the Calcaneus can be hard to treat is due to the complex anatomy and function of the heel bone.
+The reason a calcaneus fracture can be hard to treat is due to the complex anatomy and function of the heel bone.

 - Severe pain